itsAdityahere/CourierSpringProject/README.md

 # CourierManagementProject

-This is a simple Courier Delivery application to manage orders built in java spring-boot using a REST API.
+This is a Courier Delivery application to create, update, delete and manage orders built in java spring-boot using a REST API.